Learn More

 Jiachen Li, Bingrui Zong, Tingyu Cheng, Yunzhi Li, Elizabeth D. Mynatt, and Ashutosh Dhekne

-Privacy vs. Awareness: Relieving the Tension between Older Adults and Adult Children When Sharing In-home Activity Data
+Privacy vs. Awareness: Relieving the Tension Between Older Adults and Adult Children When Sharing In-Home Activity Data

-Proceedings fo the ACM on Human Computer Interaction (CSCW 2023) Links: [doi] [PDF]
+Proceedings of the ACM on Human-Computer Interaction (CSCW 2023).
+ACM. [doi] [PDF]

 Sanika Moharana, Patrick Carrington, and Christina N. Harrington